-Modification 0425 [16] aims to reduce the impact of Shipperless SSrP sites on Unidentified Gas and was implemented with effect from 1 April 2014.
+Modification 0425 [16][16] aims to reduce the impact of Shipperless SSrP sites on Unidentified Gas and was implemented with effect from 1 April 2014.
 It places an obligation on the last registered Shipper to take responsibility for investigation and resolution of the registration of the site in circumstances where the GSR visit finds a new meter in place and capable of flowing gas.
-This modification will be treated in a similar manner to Mod 0424 using information currently provided by Xoserve.
+This modification will be treated in a similar manner to Mod 0424 using information currently provided by Xoserve unknown of when that new meter was installed.\ This extra level of complexity only has the potential to affect the "Without a Shipper <12 Months" UG category for reasons explained below, and this impact only lasts for a single year after the implementation of the modification.
+This means that the effect is lost by 01/04/2015, which is the start point of the forecast formula year for the current UG calculations.
+Therefore, the effect has expired as far as this year's UG analysis is concerned and Mod 0425 can be modelled in exactly the same manner as Mod 0424, for reasons explained below.

-Mod 0425 is slightly more complex than Mod 0424 because it deals specifically with sites where a new meter is found during the GSR visit rather than the existing meter.
-This introduces the potential unknown of when that new meter was installed.
-This extra level of complexity only has the potential to affect the "Without a Shipper <12 Months" UG category, for reasons explained below.
+Mod 0425 is slightly more complex than Mod 0424 because it deals specifically with sites where a new meter is found during the GSR visit rather than the existing meter. \This introduces the potential